sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

   Useful for non-Intel platforms where the (Intel SSE2-AVX2) JIT compiler does not work.
   Expect 3-20x speedup compared to the old method.
 - Expr: implement ``tan`` in JITasm.
 Expect ~6-15x speed up for an expression like "sxr 2 * 1 - 3.14159254 * 1 * tan 10 * 128 +"
+- Resizers C implementation: more vectorizer compiler friendly code (1.5 - 2.5 speed, still slooow)
+- Quicker SSE2 horizontal and vertical resizer
+- [Un-optimization]: minor speed decrease in other resizers' performance, due to healing a hidden possibility which would allow over-addressing the scan-lines and frame buffer.
+No wonder the old code, which checked nothing, did well.
+IMHO the code is still quick.

 Documentation
 ~~~~~~~~~~~~~